SPECIALIST CONSULTANTS TO NEW AND EMERGING SCHOOLS

 Recruiting for start ups and new schools

 Recruiting the right people – and the right combination of people – for your school is an essential annual operation.
 Planning for and implementing a successful international recruitment exercise has changed profoundly in the last 10 years.
-These changes are still accelerating.
+We offer a full range of recruitment services, specialising in finding great staff for new and growing schools.

-A school’s staffing costs will always be the biggest part of its budget.
+A school’s staffing costs will always be the biggest element of its budget.
 The Goldilocks principle applies when planning: having too few or too many staff can put an unbearable strain on a school as it seeks to sustain its mission over time.

 Timetable and scheduling review

 360 Senior Leadership review

-Having appointed a Head of School, there here is no more important tasks for a Board or owner to undertake than providing support while holding them properly to account.
+Having appointed a Head of School, there here is no more important tasks for a Board or owner to undertake than providing support for the Senior Leadership Team while holding them properly to account.
 Reviewing a leader’s performance is difficult, and best undertaken if facilitated externally.

 Leading a school can be a lonely job.
 The Head is a mediator between Board, faculty, parents, support staff, contractors and students.
-The pressure is relentless, especially for first time Heads.
-Talking to an experienced hand puts things into perspective and leads to better decision making.
+The pressure is relentless, especially for first-time Heads.
+Talking to an experienced leadership mentor puts things into perspective and results in better decision making.

 Safeguarding review and training

 There has been no more important development in international education than the growing importance of child protection systems and protocols, which are now central to international accreditation processes.
 All staff need to understand their role.
 Training from a qualified instructor is essential.

 Counsellors in international schools are almost never off-duty.
 The range of support they provide to promote the well-being of students, colleagues and even parents, requires energy.
 Having their own trusted and qualified listener is essential for the job, and in many countries a requirement.